Supports standard Internet mail protocolos: POP3, IMAP, SMTP; as well as Microsoft’s EWS protocol for Exchange.

 What security / privacy features are there?

-Also, starting with 126.96.36.199, there is a privacy setting for notifications which suppresses the display of sender/subject/preview.
+There also is a privacy setting for notifications which suppresses the display of sender/subject/preview.

 What does the Time reference point setting do?